 - a.
 To limit battle-axe lots to certain circumstances. - b.
 To ensure that where a battle-axe lot without public road or open space frontage is provided, their amenity and the amenity of neighbouring lots is not compromised by their location. - c.
-To enable battle-axe shaped lots or shared driveway access to lots fronting access denied roads. - d.
-To ensure that development on battle axe lots have adequate space for off-street parking, vehicle manoeuvring, private open space and waste bin storage. - c.e.
-To maintain reasonable amenity for the mutiliple lots that will abut battle axe lots.
+To enable battle-axe shaped lots or shared driveway access to lots fronting access denied roads.

-- 1. Principles for the location of battle-axe lots are illustrated at Figure 34. - 2.
-Subdivision layout should minimise the use of battle-axe lots without public frontage to resolve
+- 1. Principles for the location of battle-axe lots are illustrated at Figure 3441. - 2.
+Subdivision layout should minimise the use of battle-axe lots without public frontage to resolve residual land issues.